Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 She let out a defeated sigh, but still looked angry.

 "Well I suppose that's to be expected – you did consume your weight and a half in alcohol last night and I didn't notice you eating anything."
 She studied him.
-He hated it when she did that – she was probably the best at reading him and he always felt so naked under her scrutinizing gaze.
-Not that he wasn't naked anyway, at the moment.
+He hated it when she did that – she was probably the best at reading him and he always felt so naked under her scrutinising gaze.
+Not that he wasn't pretty much naked anyway, at the moment.

 "I was a little…nervous, I suppose.
 Didn't feel like eating."
 He mumbled, knowing she'd somehow manage to wheedle it out of him, even though she never asked why.

 She tensed a little then softened.
 He darted his eyes to meet hers for a moment, confused by her sad look.

 Damn.
 He couldn't tell her.